kartik-v/yii2-grid/CHANGE.md

 **Date:** 10-Jan-2015

 1. (bug #178): Enhance CheckboxColumn to allow contentOptions to be set as Closure.
+2. (enh #178): New validation of contentOptions for all the extended grid Columns.
-2. Code formatting updates as per Yii2 coding style.
+3. Code formatting updates as per Yii2 coding style.
+4. (bug #180): Fix namespaces of classes.

 Version 2.9.0
 =============